4.88 from 8 votes

 While the gummies are still hot from the oven you can fix the holes.
 Take a toothpick and pull the warm gummies over the holes.
 Then chill the cookies in the fridge to set them.
 Once cool they are ready to add to the cookie tray.

-Try more holiday cookie recipes like the Buttery Toffee Chocolate Chip Cookies for a chewy and buttery cookie.
+Try more holiday cookie recipes like the Buttery Toffee Chocolate Chip Cookies for a chewy and buttery cookie or the maraschino cherry blossom cookies for a cookie wit a fruity flavor and chocolate.
 The Chocolate Andes Mint Cookie Cups and Soft and Chewy Gingerbread cookies also all are so fun for cookie exchanges.
 Or make these yummy Christmas frosted sugar cookie bars with no rolling required.

 Christmas cookies with gummy candy on a plate.